nspo/microbuf/README.md

 - Try `microbuf` with the example message: `python3 microbuf.py SensorData.mmsg`

 ## Example: C++ application to Simulink
-Suppose you want to send the message `SensorData.mmsg` mentioned above from a computer (using C++, e.g. a ROS node) to a Simulink simulation.
+Suppose you want to send the message `SensorData.mmsg` mentioned above from a computer (using C++) to a Simulink simulation.
 `microbuf` will generate a header file `SensorData.h` which you can include in your C++ code.
 This message header file needs access to the `microbuf.h` header file, so just copy both files to the same folder where your compiler will find them or adapt your `CMakeLists.txt`.
 You can then use the struct `SensorData_struct_t` in C++ to fill in your data and convert them to a byte vector, e.g. like this: